 Cove Park Rehabiliation

-The Cove beach rehabilitation project is scheduled to begin November 6, 2017, and will include various construction phases throughout the year.
+The Cove beach rehabilitation project began in November and includes various construction phases throughout the year.

-Phase 2 will include the landscaping and natural playground design which will begin April 2018 and last until September 2018.
+Phase 2 will include the landscaping and natural playground design which will begin April 2018 until September 2018.

 Some exciting new upgrades to the Cove Park will include:

 - New sand